Daisentaur/Daisentaur/README.md

 **Eventually want to:** do red team work somewhere in Europe

-Find me at [link text](https://daisentaur.dev) or reach me via the email on this profile.
+Find me at [daisentaur.dev](https://daisentaur.dev) or reach me via the email on this profile.